-- Be able to construct clear, convincing scientific arguments and questions, and critically evaluate published scientific literature. - Understand the fundamentals of writing a scientific paper, including appropriate grammar, word choice, and style. - Critically compare key journals in their area of research or employment - Review, edit and improve the fluency of scientific reports and articles
+- Be able to construct clear, convincing scientific arguments and questions, and critically evaluate published scientific literature. - Understand the approaches to scientific inquiry, including inductive versus deductive reasoning, the scientific method, and hypothesis testing. - Understand the fundamentals of writing a scientific paper, including appropriate grammar, word choice, and style. - Critically compare key journals in their area of research or employment - Review, edit and improve the fluency of scientific reports and articles